Aliens vs. Predator: Requiem: Accolades

-Other media

 Future

 During the production of Aliens vs. Predator: Requiem, the Brothers Strause expressed plans for a third Alien vs. Predator installment.
 However, the planned sequel was put on hold indefinitely.

-The Predator franchise continued with Nimród Antal's Predators, Shane Black's The Predator (the latter of which featured references to AVP such as shurikens and Lex's spear which Scar made out of an Alien tail), and Dan Trachtenberg's Prey, while the Alien franchise proceeded with Ridley Scott's Prometheus and Alien: Covenant.
+The Predator franchise continued with Nimród Antal's Predators, Shane Black's The Predator (the latter of which featured references to AVP such as shurikens and Lex's spear which Scar made out of an Alien tail), and Dan Trachtenberg's Prey, Predator: Killer of Killers and Predator: Badlands, while the Alien franchise proceeded with Ridley Scott's Prometheus and Alien: Covenant, Fede Álvarez's Alien: Romulus and Noah Hawley's Alien: Earth.
+The only direct follow up any of these films have had to Requiem was Françoise Yip reprising her role as Mrs. Yutani in The Predator though much of her role was cut from the final film beyond silent background work.

 Video game

 A tie-in video game for the film was released on November 13, 2007, in North America, November 30 in Europe and December 6 in Australia.
-The game, developed by Rebellion Developments and published by Sierra Entertainment, was a third-person action-adventure game, allowing players to take the role of the Predator from the film.
+The game, developed by Rebellion Developments and published by Sierra Entertainment, was a third-person action-adventure game, allowing players to take the role of the Wolf Predator from the film.
 Much like the movie, the game received generally negative reviews from the press.